anvilco/python-anvil/docs/api_usage.md

 * `eid` - The eid of the Cast
 * `fields` - (Optional) list of fields you want from the Cast instance.
+* `version_number` - (Optional) Version number of the cast to fill out.
+If this is not provided, the latest published version will be used.

 ### Anvil.get_welds